Neraud/PADListener/README.md

 Building the application
 ----------
 If you want to build the application yourself, you can use gradle.

+To set up the build, you need to set up the android sdk home with one of the following methods :
+* create a file ROOT/local.properties containing a single key sdk.dir
+* set up an ANDROID_HOME environment variable

+If you want a properly sign apk, you should create a properties file containing your keystore informations (cf the example signing.properties.example).
+You need to reference this properties file with one of the following methods :
+* create a ROOT/gradle.properties containing a single key signingProperties.path
+* set up an SIGNING_PROPERTIES_PATH environment variable

 To build a debug APK :
-* create a file ROOT/local.properties containing a single key sdk.dir (cf the example local.properties.example)
 * check that gradle works by issuing a "gradle" command in ROOT
 * build a debug apk with "gradle build" in ROOT
 * fetch the APK from ROOT/PADListener/build/apk/

-If you want a properly sign apk, you should :
-* create a properties file containing your keystore informations (cf the example signing.properties.example).
-* create a ROOT/gradle.properties containing a single key signingProperties.path (cf the example gradle.properties.example)